 For IHC, the BOND software includes a negative control reagent option.
-With IHC selected in the Add slide dialog, select \Negative from the Marker drop-down list.
+With IHC selected in the Add slide dialog, select Negative from the Marker drop-down list.
 BOND delivers BOND Wash Solution for these steps.

 For ISH, the BOND software includes negative and positive control reagents for RNA and DNA.
+These reagents need to be purchased, registered, and loaded onto the BOND system.
 Select the appropriate control probe from the Marker list.